ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   section's JSON output needs rewiring (outputs config on the `doc` section).
 - ~~**`__trash.md`** page in docs content renders as a page~~ — closed in step 16: `web/scripts/import-docs.py` excludes it on import.
-- **Absolute links inside content.** Some docs/blog pages hard-code `https://stackgres.io/...` or root-relative paths; only refs via shortcodes were rewritten.
-Step 20's audit counted ~150 root-relative refs in content (blog images under `/img/blog/`, docs links to `/doc/latest/...`, plus some pointing at old standalone content paths that 404 everywhere, e.g.
+- **Absolute links inside content.** Root-relative content links are handled (step 20: render hooks + `relurl` shortcode).
+Still pending: ~300 unique hard-coded `https://stackgres.io/...` self-links in content — not broken (they always hit production), but subpath previews silently navigate to the live site, and many target old docs URL schemes (`/doc/latest/reference/...`) that only resolve via the live site's redirect-to-docs-home fallback.
-  `/doc/06-crd-reference/...`).
-Fine at domain root, broken on subpath previews (GitLab Pages).
-Grep/rewrite pass pending.
+  Converting them to `relurl`/markdown links is a mechanical follow-up pass.
 - **RSS/sitemap dedup** between the three sections was not reviewed.
 - **CI/deploy.** Each source repo had its own pipeline; the umbrella needs one (build + link-check + deploy).